If you’re a dog owner, you’re probably familiar with the infamous “eye boogers” that your pooch may have on occasion.

-Many humans deal with dry eye, and it's something your dog might be suffering from as well.
-When your pooch has dry eye, he cannot produce enough tears which result in excess mucus and inflammation.
+Many humans deal with dry eyes, and it’s something your dog might be suffering from as well.
+When your pooch has keratoconjunctivitis sicca (KCS) or “dry eye,” he cannot produce enough tears which result in excess mucus and inflammation.
 If his eyes are infected, it can be quite painful and his eyes may appear to be inflamed.

 When it comes to dogs, infection as a result of dry eye is quite common, so pay close attention to your dog’s eyes and his behavior.
 See your vet right away if his symptoms get worse, he stops eating, or the eyes become extremely red and appear to be irritated.

 In most instances, your vet will prescribe artificial tears for your dog to give him some relief.
 If there’s an infection present, the vet may prescribe a stronger medication to help fight it.

 Conjunctivitis, epiphora, and dry eye are quite common causes of dog eye discharge.
 However, there are a few other things that could be causing your pooch to have eye-related issues.

 Some dogs may have glaucoma, an eye condition caused when there is too much pressure in the eyes.
 A bulging eye, cloudy eyes, or a bit of tearing may indicate he has glaucoma and if so, medication and possibly surgery are usually recommended.

 Many flat-faced dogs like boxers, bugs, and bulldogs are more prone to dog eye discharge since they have shallow eye sockets, and their eyes tend to protrude.
 These breeds can also suffer from tear drainage problems or they may have eyelids that roll inward, creating boogers and discharge.